Rancher in Alberta with a $3M Family Farm Transfer: Bill C-208 Intergenerational Rules in 2026

 Quick Answer

 On a $3M Alberta ranch transfer to an adult child's corporation, Bill C-208 lets the seller claim capital gains treatment and the $1,250,000 Lifetime Capital Gains Exemption instead of having the proceeds recharacterized as a taxable dividend under Section 84.1.
-With a $400,000 adjusted cost base, the remaining $1,350,000 of taxable gain produces approximately $412,000 of Alberta tax at the 48.00% top combined rate — dropping to approximately $324,000 if structured with the 10-year capital gains reserve available for qualified farm property transferred to a child.
-If the Bill C-208 conditions are not met, the LCGE is denied and the additional tax is roughly $400,000.
+With a $400,000 adjusted cost base, the remaining $1,350,000 of gain — taxed at the flat 50% capital gains inclusion rate in effect in 2026 — produces approximately $324,000 of Alberta tax at the 48.00% top combined rate if recognized in a single year, dropping to roughly $200,000 to $220,000 if structured with the 10-year capital gains reserve available for qualified farm property transferred to a child (the reserve drops the tax by spreading the gain into lower marginal brackets, not by avoiding any inclusion-rate tier).
+If the Bill C-208 conditions are not met, the LCGE is denied and the additional tax is several hundred thousand dollars.

 Talk to a CFP — free 15-min call